fredericjacquet2/Finance-transfo-course/slides/conclusion.md

 ----

 Finance reinforces its roles of business partner and master of numbers (= master of the Data).
-Performance Management (formely management control) is becoming more tranverse, more « business » and « Data & IT », more predictive.
+Performance Management (formely cost control) is becoming more tranverse, more « business », more « Data & IT », more predictive.

 ----